Autoencoding Conditional Neural Processes for Representation Learning: Model

-where~\(\ym\) and~\(\yt\) are observations derived from \(\bm{y}, \xm\) as \(\bm{y} \odot \xm\) and \(\bm{y} \odot \xt\) respectively---lookups for complementary sets of pixel locations.
-Note also that the reversal of how the abstractive latent~\(\bm{a}\) is used in the generative and inference models is reflected in the fact that an image pixel location~\(x_m\) sampled from the variational posterior can only be scored in the generative model once the corresponding~\(\bm{a}\) has been sampled.
-This ensures that the complex transformation involved in going from~\(\xm \to \ym\) is correctly captured by the abstractive latent.
-We will demonstrate its efficacy in our evaluation of unconditional generation and ability to classify from the abstractive latent directly in \cref{sec: uncoditional_generation,sec: quant_analysis}.
+where~\(\ym\) and~\(\yt\) are observations derived as \(\bm{y} \odot \xm\) and \(\bm{y} \odot \xt\) respectively---lookups for complementary sets of pixel locations.
+Note that the abstractive latent~\(\bm{a}\) is reversed in the generative vs. inference models---a location~\(x_m\) sampled from the posterior can only be scored in the generative model once the corresponding~\(\bm{a}\) has been sampled.
+This ensures that the complex transformation involved in~\(\xm \to \ym\) is captured by the abstractive latent.

+\paragraph{Inductive biases.} In the first instance, given our focus on the visual domain, we employ a specific variant of CNPs called the ConvCNP \citep{Gordon2020Convolutional}, which explicitly incorporates translation equivariance and locality constraints enforced by convolutional neural network (CNN) filters.
+We use this same inductive bias with CNNs in the inference model \(q_\phi(\xm |\bm{y})\).
+We find this to be an important design decision, as attempting to model these components using the standard multi-layer perceptron (MLP) \citet[as in][]{pmlr-v80-garnelo18a} causes issues, primarily with the model using the context set/PPS as a generic lookup table, with little to no spatial meaning (see Appendix \ref{append:mlp_ind_bias}).
+The CNN-based setup provides the requisite inductive bias that allows meaningful spatial arrangement of points (see \cref{section: vis-inspection}).